Doctors and Current Treatment Approach are Keeping Many Thyroid Patients Sick

 TSH itself is also no measure of thyroid hormone action.
 It is profoundly misleading and research has proven that the movement of TSH under thyroid treatment does not track the patient’s symptoms at all.

-In addition to the above, we know that when someone becomes ill with hypothyroidism, their entire thyroid system balance (homeostasis) is changed and it does not work as well as it did in the past.
-Often the level of FT3 that a thyroid patient needs is higher than a healthy person.
-It is an entirely different situation to have hypothyroidism and be under treatment for it, to the situation prior to developing hypothyroidism.
+In addition to the above, we know that when someone becomes ill with hypothyroidism, their entire thyroid system balance (homeostasis) is changed.
+The system does not work as well as it did in the past.
+The thyroid gland no longer steps in and keeps the level of Free T3 up to the level that is in a healthy person.
+On thyroid treatment, it is critical to ensure that the thyroid patient has enough T3 to correct their symptoms.
+Sadly, this usually does not happen.

-Often other lab tests are either not done, or the results are said to be Ok when they are clearly too low, e.g. ferritin, B12.
-Other issues are thus not diagnosed or ignored.
+Often other lab tests are either not done, or the results are said to be Ok when they are clearly too low, e.g. cortisol, ferritin, vitamin D, B12 etc. Other issues are thus not diagnosed or ignored.

 There are of course many other issues that can impact thyroid hormone action and the above is by no means attempting to be complete.